lukwiya23/puppy_adoption_site/README.md

-puppy_adoption_site
+Puppy Adoption Site
 ------------------
-*A website where people can adopt puppies // Backend in python flask *No Home Page
+* A website where people can adopt puppies //
+*  Backend in python flask
+* No Home Page

 Working routes
 ------------------